fs-webcomponents/sample-app/README.md

 # sample-app

-Sample app for the FamlySearch web components
+Sample app for the FamilySearch web components